Thermalizer: Stable autoregressive neural emulation of spatiotemporal chaos: Related work

 \textbf{Large-scale autoregressive models:} In the context of climate and weather modelling, several large scale autoregressive models have been developed \citep{Pathak2022,Lam2023,Bi2023,Lang2024,Kochkov2023}, and are indeed being deployed for commercial and public use.
 Despite the tremendous success of these models over short timescales, long-term instability due to error accumulation over large numbers of timesteps is still a common problem.

 \textbf{Diffusion models for PDEs:} In \cite{Lippe2023}, an autoregressive model is used to predict the next timestep, and then a small number of ``refinement" steps are applied to the prediction.
 These refinement steps are trained on a denoising loss, and can therefore be interpreted as DDPM denoising steps, analogous to our thermalization steps.
 Therefore our work is similar in nature, however with the key differences that their denoiser is a conditional model, and that our denoising model is constructed separately to the emulator and applied adaptively at inference time.
 Additionally, we investigate rollouts over many more autoregressive passes, up to $1e^5$ steps.
 Diffusion models have also been applied to generating realizations of turbulent fields \citep{Lienen2023}, and emulation in the form of autoregressive conditional models \citep{Kohl2023,Price2023}, where the probabilistic nature of predictions is able to improve modeling of chaotic dynamics.
-To reduce the computational cost of generating next step predictions, \cite{Gao2024} performs the conditional generation in a learned, low-dimensional latent space.
-Diffusion models have also been used for statistical downscaling in atmospheric weather modelling \citep{Mardani2023,Wan2023}.
+To reduce the computational cost of generating next step predictions, \cite{Gao2024} performs the conditional generation in a learned, low-dimensional latent space, and \cite{Shehata2025} develops a more efficient conditional generation algorithm.
+Diffusion models have also been applied to large-scale weather modelling, both for the purposes of emulation \citep{Price2023,Cachay2024} and for statistical downscaling \citep{Mardani2023,Wan2023}.

 \textbf{Stabilizing rollouts:} A central problem in fully learned autoregressive simulators is the accumulation of errors and resultant instabilities.
 Several regularisation terms have been proposed \citep{Chattopadhyay2023,Schiff2024,Guan2024}. \cite{Brandstetter2022} used training over multiple consecutive timesteps to improve stability, while the addition of training noise has also been demonstated to improve stability when using a single timestep prediction \citep{Stachenfeld2021}.
 The study in \cite{List2024} investigated an approach to multi-timestep training without propagating gradients.
 The inclusion of forcing from external systems has been shown to stabilize extremely long rollouts in emulation of ocean models \citep{Watt-Meyer2023,Subel2024}.
 Decomposing the system into linear and non-linear components was also demonstrated to improve stability in simple 1D non-linear systems \citep{Linot2023}.